LedgerHQ/ledger-live/docs/theming.md

 ## UI Theming 🎨

-LLM can be themed using three profiles
+LLM can be themed using two profiles

 - `light`
-- `dusk`
 - `dark`

 Each profile contains a set of colors that are used in all the app and can be found [here](../src/colors.js).